SunSentinel/crime-datamaker/README.md

 # Crime datamaker
 This is a collection of the scrapers and parsers powering the South Florida Sun Sentinel's police incident maps.
-It runs on Lambda using They currently grabs Fort Lauderdale and Delray Beach's incident data, but more departments may be added in the future.
+It runs on Lambda using the [Serverless](https://serverless.com) framework.
+The scripts currently grab Fort Lauderdale and Delray Beach's incident data, but more departments may be added in the future.

 ### Prerequisites
 - Python 3.6